Skip to main content

 ReadingReference: SKILL.md Format and Skill Lifecycle10 min

-LabWrite Your Domain-Specific SKILL.md (Hermes repo)50 min
+LabWrite Your Domain-Specific SKILL.md (or Track C version)60 min

 QuizModule 7 Assessment10 min